Hermann Ebbinghaus became the first psychologist to systematically study learning and memory by carrying out a long, exhausting experiment on himself.

-When the Franco-Prussian War broke out in 1870 he joined the Prussian Army.
-In the spring of 1871, however, he left the army to continue his philosophical studies at Bonn.
-He completed his dissertation, and received his PH.D. on August 16, 1873, passing his examination with distinction.
+When the Franco-Prussian War broke out in 1870, Ebbinghaus joined the Prussian Army.
+In the spring of 1871, however, he left the Army to continue his philosophical studies at Bonn.
+He completed his dissertation and received his PH.D. on August 16, 1873, passing his examination with distinction.

-In 1886, he established and opened an experimental psychology laboratory at the University of Berlin for purposes of psychological research and study.
+In 1886, he established and opened an experimental psychology laboratory at the University of Berlin for psychological research and study purposes.
 In the years following, Ebbinghaus co-founded the Zeitschrift fur Psychology und Physiologie der Sinnersorgane (Journal of Psychology and Physiology of the Sense Organs), a literary establishment often credited with the international advancement of psychological study.

 Ebbinghaus found that he could remember meaningful material, such as a poem, ten times more easily than his nonsense lists.
 He also noted that the more times the stimuli (the nonsense syllables) were repeated, the less time was needed to reproduce the memorized information.
 Also, the first few repetitions proved the most effective in memorizing a list.

 Ebbinghaus also uncovered an unexpected pattern in memory retention.
-He found that there is typically a very rapid loss of recall in the first hour, followed by a slightly slower loss so that after nine hours, about 60 percent is forgotten.
+He found that there is typically a very rapid loss of recall in the first hour, followed by a slightly slower loss so that about 60 percent is forgotten after nine hours.
 After 24 hours, about two-thirds of anything memorized is forgotten.
 Plotted on a graph, this shows a distinct “forgetting curve” that starts with a sharp drop, followed by a shallow shape.

 There are several limitations to Ebbinghaus’s work on memory.
 The most important one was that Ebbinghaus was the only subject in his study.
 This limited the study’s generalizability to the population.
 Although he attempted to regulate his daily routine to maintain more control over his results, his decision to avoid the use of participants sacrificed the external validity of the study despite sound internal validity.